NETHERLEE AND STAMPERLAND

 You can keep up-to-date with news and information regarding forthcoming events by viewing our intimations section.

-Here you will also find access to present and past editions of our church magazine.
+Here you will also find access to the latest edition of our Newsletter and also past editions of our church magazine.

 We follow all of the government advice in relation to gatherings of people, the cleaning and sanitising our accommodation.